-Research Colgate's research is distinguished in quality, respected by peers, and honored by awards, but the real surprise is who gets to do it: an overwhelming majority of undergraduate students.
-The access to research opportunities is a true differentiator at Colgate, where students can typically work directly with top scholars simply by asking.
-Undergraduates at Colgate get doctorate-level opportunities without competing with graduate students for those chances.
-The research covers the entire spectrum of Colgate liberal arts, from the sciences and social sciences to the arts and humanities.
-Some students even get research published before they graduate.
-The intellectual experience of teaming with faculty in discovery is transformative.
-Success The students of Colgate carry its values.
-And one day they carry out the value of a Colgate degree, which opens doors with its reputation for excellence.
+The students of Colgate carry its values.
+And one day, they carry out the value of a Colgate degree, which opens doors with its reputation for excellence.
 The finest employers and most competitive graduate schools all know what it means to meet someone who went to Colgate.
 This university teaches people to grow in both confidence and humility.
 To challenge themselves and others with reason and respect.
 To communicate clearly.
 To see many perspectives.
 To embrace responsibility and engage in society.
 Those are the skills employers want.
 They reflect well-rounded people who can help, compete, and win in the real world.
 They are Colgate graduates.

-TOP EMPLOYERS OF COLGATE GRADS AlphaSights Bank of America Merrill Lynch Barclays Colgate University Ernst & Young Guidepoint Memorial Sloan Kettering Cancer Center National Institutes of Health NBC Universal Peace Corps UBS Vettery 98% Class of 2019 who secured jobs, admission to graduate schools, fellowships and scholarships, military or volunteer service within nine months of graduation 140 Formal recruiting Pormai recruiting partners, including Deloitte, Ernst & Young, Goldman Sachs, Google, Major League Baseball, Mass General Hospital, Peace Corps, and Revlon
+EMPLOYERS OF COLGATE GRADS

+AlphaSights Bank of America Merrill Lynch Barclays Colgate University Ernst & Young Guidepoint Memorial Sloan Kettering Cancer Center National Institutes of Health NBCUniversal Peace Corps UBS Vettery of last year's class secured jobs, admission to graduate schools, fellowships and scholarships, military or volunteer service within nine months of graduation.

+Formal recruiting partners, including Deloitte, Ernst & Young, Goldman Sachs, Google, Major League Baseball, Mass General Hospital, Peace Corps, and Revlon